bacdillon/AutomationPlayground/UiPath/Agentic Orchestration Invoice Processing with Human-in-the-Loop/Readme.md

 This same approach can be used for many other business processes, such as:

-- **Expense report approval** — approve small, normal claims automatically, and send unusual ones to a manager
+- **Expense report approval** approve small, normal claims automatically, and send unusual ones to a manager
-- **Purchase order approval** — route based on cost or vendor risk
+- **Purchase order approval** route based on cost or vendor risk
-- **Contract review** — flag unusual contract terms for a lawyer to check
+- **Contract review** flag unusual contract terms for a lawyer to check
-- **Refunds and credits** — approve small amounts automatically, escalate larger ones
+- **Refunds and credits** approve small amounts automatically, escalate larger ones
-- **Loan or credit applications** — combine automated scoring with a required human check on edge cases
+- **Loan or credit applications** combine automated scoring with a required human check on edge cases
-- **Compliance checks** — any process where most cases are simple, but some need a person to make the final call
+- **Compliance checks** any process where most cases are simple, but some need a person to make the final call

 ## 16. Lessons Learned

-- Giving an AI a narrow, well-defined job (like "approve or escalate") makes it much easier to trust than giving it broad decision-making power.
+- Giving an AI a narrow, well-defined job (like "approve or escalate") makes it much easier to trust than giving it broad decision making power.
 - Explaining *why* the AI made a decision is just as important as the decision itself, it's what makes human review quick and trustworthy.
 - Human review steps work best when they're built directly into the workflow (tracked and logged), not handled through side channels like email.
 - Designing a process so every case has to end in one of a few clear outcomes helps avoid confusing or "stuck" situations.
-- Being able to see exactly what happened at each step (not just the final result) builds trust in the automation — people need to understand *why*, not just *what*.
+- Being able to see exactly what happened at each step (not just the final result) builds trust in the automation, people need to understand *why*, not just *what*.

 ## 17. Possible Future Enhancements